Your resource for health and wellness information

 One of the reasons there is so much discrepancy between practitioner grade and over the counter is the fact that there is no FDA regulation on supplements.
 The regulation falls on the shoulder of the manufacturer.
 It is up to the company to seek out third party verification to certify the product label matches what is in the bottle.
 Poor quality control in most cheap products leads to poor quality supplements.

-A 2017 study of 31 different over the counter brands of melatonin found that the dosage and ingredients of 71% of the products did not match the product label.
+A 2017 study of thirty-one different over the counter brands of melatonin found that the dosage and ingredients of 71% of the products did not match the product label.
 The product dosage varied from -83% to 478% of the labeled dosage, and 70% had less than 10% of what was claimed.

 Our Supplement Lines

-Practitioner or pharmaceutical grade, are only available through board certified practitioners and physicians.
-These products have been through serious third party testing that provides unbiased analysis of the supplement quality.
+Practitioner or pharmaceutical grade are only available through board certified practitioners and physicians.
+These products have been through serious third-party testing that provides unbiased analysis of the supplement quality.
 This ensures that no unlisted ingredients are present and that the label represents the dosage in the bottle.
-Once the product has met these third party standards, they are certified.
+Once the product has met these third-party standards, they are certified.